Skip to main content

 Greg Schreiner is the pianist, narrator and producer of Hollywood Revisited.
 He has appeared on numerous television programs including AMC’s Hollywood Fashion Machine, A&E’s The Incurable Collector, Entertainment Tonight, Hard Copy and The Montel Williams Show.
 All have featured various movie costumes from his vast personal collection.
 Some of these costumes are on display at the new Hollywood Museum in Hollywood, California.
 Mr. Schreiner serves on the piano faculty at Cerritos College and Santa Monica College, has several recordings in release and was composer/performer for the educational television series Masters of the Silent Screen.
 Greg also is an active participant in the music community of Southern California as the accompanist for the Mansfield Chamber Singers of Beverly Hills.
 He is also the president of Marilyn Remembered, a club devoted to preserving the memory of Marilyn Monroe.
 Greg Schreiner is truly a renaissance man!

 Joshua Finkel is not only a lead performer but is also the director and choreographer of Hollywood Revisited.
 He has directed everything from cabaret to industrial film and has been fortunate enough to perform and direct all over the world.
-Selected directing credits include Love’s Faire Game (Feature Film), the L.A.
+His current directing projects include 2 projects in development: a new 1 man show starring Lukas Bailey of the Artemis Theatre near Atlanta called: Luke-ing Forward, Luke-ing Back: This is Me, as well as a new musical about the origin of Chanukah from a modern perspective called Benjamin and Judah.
+Additional directing credits include the L.A.
 Premiere of the musical The Spitfire Grill which received a best musical nomination from the Ovation Awards as well as the L.A.
-Times’ Critic’s Pick of the Week, Violet (Scenie Award Best Musical and Best Direction and LA Premiere), Songs for a New World (Bay Area Premiere, The Rrazz Room-San Francisco), Together at Last (54 Below NYC), The Wedding Night (Pick of the Hollywood Fringe), A Ring In Brooklyn (Scenie Award, Best Choreography, NoHo Arts Center, World Premiere), The Journey of Love (Guildford, England), Passion by Stephen Sondheim (The Chromolume Theater, Los Angeles) .
-In addition, Mr. Finkel coaches acting and public speaking privately in Los Angeles–his Creative Combustion Acting Studio accepts students of all ages and levels.
-Joshua heads up the Musical Theater Emphasis at California Lutheran University in Thousand Oaks, and has created the intensive musical theater training program for adults and teens: the NMI Actor Masterclasses in North Hollywood.
+Times’ Critic’s Pick of the Week, Violet (Scenie Award Best Musical and Best Direction and LA Premiere), Songs for a New World (Bay Area Premiere, The Rrazz Room-San Francisco), Together at Last (54 Below NYC), The Wedding Night (Pick of the Hollywood Fringe), A Ring In Brooklyn (Scenie Award, Best Choreography, NoHo Arts Center, World Premiere), The Journey of Love (Guildford, England), In addition, Mr. Finkel coaches acting, singing, and public speaking in person and online from his Los Angeles based studio.
+His Creative Combustion Acting Studio accepts students of all ages and levels.
+Joshua has created several curricula in Theatre, Dance, Speech, Dialects and Musical Theatre over his career: He travels worldwide to share his many Master Classes to students, executives and various theatre companies.
+Joshua also headed up the Musical Theater Emphasis at California Lutheran University in Thousand Oaks, and has created the intensive musical theater training program for adults and teens: the NMI Actor Masterclasses and the Performers’ Workshop in North Hollywood as well as the Audition Masterclass at the Los Angeles AMDA Campus.
 Joshua has his MFA in Classical Theater from the Professional Theatre Training Program located at the University of Wisconsin-Milwaukee/University of Delaware.
-Among his many roles, he starred on Broadway and in London as “Molina” in Kiss of the Spider Woman opposite Chita Rivera and Vanessa Williams, which he then took to India twice.
-Joshua performed the role “Thenardier” in Les Miserables in LA and on tour and opposite Hugh Jackman as Valjean.
+As a result of his training, Joshua loves being a Lead Name Reader for Commencement Ceremonies all of the country with Voice Talent International.
+He also teaches Stage Speech, Dialects, and Shakespeare and loved playing many classical roles including Tybalt in Romeo and Juliet directed by Tony Award Winning Director, Bartlett Sher, and was The Painter in the revival of Amour directed by Tony Award Winning Director, Darko Tresjnak at the Goodspeed Opera House.
+Joshua starred on Broadway and in London in as “Molina” in the Original Cast of Kiss of the Spider Woman in the opposite Chita Rivera and Vanessa Williams plus he then took the show to India twice.
+Joshua performed the role “Thenardier” in Les Miserables in the original LA company, on tour and opposite Hugh Jackman as Valjean.
+He has appeared on the Tony Awards, as well the Kennedy Center Honors.
 Among Joshua’s film roles, his favorite was creating the physical life for Prince Eric in Disney’s The Little Mermaid.
-More info >

 Jill Burke is a Los Angeles native and a former Miss Anaheim.
 Her first professional work began onstage for the Walt Disney Company, portraying such characters as Princess Jasmine, Ariel, and Pocahontas.
 While traveling the globe, she was the principal vocalist for Norwegian Cruise Lines, and notably opened their production of Andrew Lloyd-Webber’s MUSIC OF THE NIGHT.
 Her voice can be heard singing the well-known “Priceline Negotiator” jingle in their national commercials starring William Shatner.
 She was Executive Producer plus co-starred in the short film “Huckleberry Dreams,” starring MAD MEN‘s Robert Morse.
 Her theater credits include: IT’S ONLY LIFE with composer John Bucchino, INSIDE OUT which she won a StageSceneLA Scenie and Robby Award for her performance, LOVELACE A ROCK MUSICAL which won an L.A.
 Weekly award for Best Ensemble, THE THIRD FROM THE LEFT at the NYC and Edinburgh Fringe Festivals, SONGS FOR A NEW WORLD which she was nominated for a L.A.
 Ovation Award, and JACQUES BREL: A LIFE IN SONG, which she won a Ticket Holder Award for Best Cabaret Performance.
 Jill has had the privilege of singing with and for such stars as Tony Award winning Jason Robert Brown, Richard Carpenter, and her “uncle” Johnny Mathis.
-She performs in a variety of projects: she is an executive committee member plus actor for MUSICAL THEATRE GUILD in Los Angeles, is a member of the acappella band VYBRATION, is the vocal director plus vocalist with the live rock show ROCK STARS AND STRIPES, and frequently belts out our National Anthem for the Anaheim Angels.
-Her latest adventure is paying tribute to the rock goddess Pat Benatar in her tribute band LIVE FROM EARTH – A Tribute to Pat Benatar. www.jillmarieburke.com
+She iperforms in a variety of projects: she is a member of MUSICAL THEATRE GUILD in Los Angeles, and frequently belts out our National Anthem for the Anaheim Angels.
+She also enjoys her role as Musical Director for the production company JAXX THEATRICALS in Hollywood.
+Jill has headlined in Las Vegas, Branson, and Canada in the long-running tribute show LEGENDS IN CONCERT, portraying rock icon Pat Benatar.
+Plus, she pays tribute to Pat in her own tribute band LIVE FROM EARTH – Pat Benatar and Beyond www.jillmarieburke.com

 *David Engel Mr. Engel is a two-time recipient of the LA Stage Alliance Ovation Award for “Best Actor in a Musical” for his performance as Bobby in Crazy For You.
 He is best known for playing Smudge in Forever Plaid, the role he created in the original New York production and subsequent London, and Los Angeles productions (LA Drama Critics, Drama-Logue, Ovation Awards), and reprised the role in Plaid Tidings at the Pasadena Playhouse, On Broadway David appeared opposite Carol Burnett in Putting It Together, and played the Bass Wickersham in Seussical: The Musical.
 Also on Broadway David created the role of Hanna from Hamburg in the original production of La Cage Aux Folles and played an Aggie in both the stage and the film versions of The Best Little Whorehouse In Texas.
 Other appearances onstage include starring roles in Never Gonna Dance, La Cage, Kiss Me Kate, Swing, Singin’ In The Rain, Children Of Eden, Dames At Sea, I Love You, You’re Perfect, Now Change, I Do!
 I Do! and Side By Side By Sondheim.
 A longtime member of LA’s Musical Theatre Guild, he has most proud of his work in Passion, Falsettos, My Favorite Year and last years triumphant The Wild Party.
 Recently Mr. Engel starred in a musical short film called Zombie Prom and shared an on screen romance with RuPaul.